 8. On June 30, 2010, the Victoria Times Colonist reported, They also looked at Buziak’s text messages, and found that she responded to text messages during the showing until sometime between 5:42 and 5:44 p.m., indicating the attack occurred then.

 [It is rather obvious the reporter, in this case, reported an inaccurate timeline.
 It should have read 5:38 pm-5:41 pm.
 This is more evidence that supports they make mistakes.
 Interesting C.F. intentionally tries to cause confusion by willfully sharing inaccurate/false information then claim the SP said it.
 What is the motive for doing that?
 Are they trying to discredit the SP because the C.F. were discredited by the SP for putting out false/inaccurate/fabricated information on social media?
-The C.F. are not credible sources of information.]
+The C.F. are not credible sources of information.
+If you notice, all the people behind the podcasts and youtube videos repeat the same inaccurate information from each other.
+The same story told by a different person.]

 9. But they said Lindsay hadn’t opened the text Jason sent her at 5:38 p.m. saying “Just a couple of minutes away”.
 And what about that pocket dial at 5:41?